CPPM Procedure Chapter D: Payment Processing

 - The direct billing is not being claimed on a travel voucher and has not been previously claimed on a payment request form.

 Each deputy minister (and associate deputy minister), who does not have an automobile provided by the Government, is entitled to an annual allowance per Schedule 6 of the terms and conditions of employment to defray the costs of using a personal vehicle for business purposes.

 Canada Revenue Agency has determined that this allowance is taxable to the extent of that portion of the allowance that is not expended on business travel.

 The full amount of the allowance must be included in the individual's taxable income and reported on the employee's T4 slip.
 The total amount is subject to payroll deductions of tax, CPP contributions and EI premiums.

-When completing his or her individual income tax return, the employee can deduct the relevant expenses provided they are deductible under paragraph 8(1)(F) or 8(1)(H) of the Income Tax Act (Canada) and the employee files Form T2200, Declaration of Conditions of Employment.
+When completing their individual income tax return, the employee can deduct the relevant expenses provided they are deductible under paragraph 8(1)(F) or 8(1)(H) of the Income Tax Act (Canada) and the employee files Form T2200, Declaration of Conditions of Employment.